itpropaul/itpropaul.github.io/RCTotD/0_Hits_On_VT_Not_Trusted_File.md

 "SolarWinds.Orion.Core.BusinessLayer.dll", a file made infamous from Sunburst had 0 hits on VirusTotal on December 13th 2020.
 Check out what you get now with this MD5 hash: b91ce2fa41029f6955bff20079468448.

-For another great demonstration of why we shouldn't rely on Anti-Virus / EDR solutions to catch all malware, watch this timestamped video of a great talk by Eric Conrad: https://youtu.be/7dEfKn70HCI?t=503.
+For another great demonstration of why we shouldn't rely on Anti-Virus/EDR solutions to catch all malware, watch this timestamped video of a great talk by Eric Conrad: https://youtu.be/7dEfKn70HCI?t=503.
 You only need to watch about 1 minute to get the point, but the whole video is worth it's binary weight in gold.